OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

  - Database Deployments
 ---

 In my previous [article](https://octopus.com/blog/oracle-database-using-redgate) I walked through how to set up a CI/CD pipeline to deploy to Oracle using TeamCity as the build server, Octopus Deploy (of course) as the deployment server with letting Redgate handle all the heavy lifting.
-There are some core concepts in there that are important for this article.
+There are some core concepts in that previous article which are important for this article.
 If you haven't had the chance please read that and then come back to this post.
 Trust me, this article isn't going anywhere.

 Redgate's tooling uses what is known as a model based, or desired state approach, to database deployments.
-A developer configures a database to how they want it, adds a table here, a view there, and then checks in the entire state of the database into source control.
+A developer configures a database to how they want it.
+Add a table here, a view there, and then checks in the entire state of the database into source control.
 During a deployment that desired state is compared with the destination database and a delta script is generated.

-For teams starting out with automated database deployments, this is a very easy process to pick up and adopt.
+For teams starting out with automated database deployments, this is a very easy process to pick up and adapt.
 Often times, tools that use this approach, have plug-ins or an external program with a nice UI, to handle all the heavy lifting.
+Everyone can continue to use their existing tooling.
 All someone needs to do is make some changes, hit a few buttons, and boom, off to the races.

-The model based approach is great...most of the time.
+The model-based approach is great...most of the time.
 It covers 85% of the scenarios out there.
-What it doesn't cover is complex database changes.
-Scenarios such as renaming a table, moving a column from one table to another, renaming a column, etc.  With the existing tooling if you were to rename a table and deploy that the tool would generate a drop table script to delete the old table and a create table script for the new table.
+What it doesn't cover are complex database changes.
+Scenarios such as renaming a table, moving a column from one table to another, renaming a column, etc.  With a model-based approach if you were to rename a table and deploy that the tool would generate a drop table script to delete the old table and a create table script for the new table.

+Dropping a table is never a good thing.
 This blog post will walk through how to work through that scenario as well as move the build server from TeamCity over to Jenkins.

 !toc

-## Non Breaking Database Changes
+## Non-Breaking Database Changes

 Renaming a column, moving a column from one table to another table, consolidating tables.
 These are all breaking changes.
 In order to deploy them the system needs to be shut down.
-Otherwise the code will start throwing errors.
+Otherwise, the code will start throwing errors.
 This means an off-hours deployment.
 A 2 AM deployment.

 A better approach to this would be to make non-breaking database changes.
 Let's use moving a column from one table to another as an example.
 Using the tooling as is what would happen is:

 1. ColumnA is added to TableB
 2. ColumnA is removed from TableA

-In reality you want the tooling to do this:
+In reality, you want the tooling to do this:

 1. ColumnA is added to TableB
 2. Data from TableA is backfilled into TableB